 “People aren’t going to believe you when you say, ‘You can tell me the truth.’
 You have to show them with your actions.
 You have to continually push the boundaries of being creative and figuring out different ways to show them that it’s OK.
 And it’s not one thing.
 You have to try everything you can.” – Dan Price

 A measure we’ve put in place to provide feedback is a service called TINYpulse which sends out a weekly one-question survey to our entire team.
 The questions vary from how our leadership team is performing to personal development opportunities to how happy they are at work.
 There is also an area for suggestions that have helped improve our culture.
-Check out this blog post for how TINYpulse has worked for Gravity.

 On a semi-annual basis, each member on our team has a one-on-one conversation with someone on our HR Team.
 During the discussion, they have the opportunity to provide feedback on their personal and professional development at the company, what they think Gravity can do to remain successful, how Gravity’s culture can improve, and much more.